hashicorp/consul/website/source/docs/commands/join.html.markdown

 layout: "docs"
 page_title: "Commands: Join"
 sidebar_current: "docs-commands-join"
+description: |-
+  The `join` command tells a Consul agent to join an existing cluster.
+A new Consul agent must join with at least one existing member of a cluster in order to join an existing cluster.
+After joining that one member, the gossip layer takes over, propagating the updated membership state across the cluster.
 ---

 # Consul Join

 Command: `consul join`

-The `consul join` command tells a Consul agent to join an existing cluster.
+The `join` command tells a Consul agent to join an existing cluster.
 A new Consul agent must join with at least one existing member of a cluster in order to join an existing cluster.
 After joining that one member, the gossip layer takes over, propagating the updated membership state across